º º º

 "Why are you afraid a pureblood will get hurt?
 Unlike you, we are durable."

 Kaname slowly mauled over her form, on her blinking eyes and glistening wet hair.
 The forthcoming words surprised him more than the subject of his thoughts, "Why are you not a pureblood?"
-Kaname clenched his jaw, whipping his head away in alarm.

 Her personal history with purebloods was not pleasant.
-Not after learning her mother was one, and who ultimately served as contagion to her father.
+Not after learning her mother was one and who ultimately served as contagion to her father.
 She decided early in life to resent all purebloods.
-They tossed away things, ignored value and devotion, just to sate their desires.
-Her father taught her to peer deeply into everything she came across, the procedure of delving, helping, and purchasing knowledge quenched the disparaging memory of how she had been thrown away.
-All creatures, human and animal, at some level were selfish, but not obscenely selfish compared to purebloods.
+They tossed away things, ignored value and devotion just to sate their desires.
+Her father taught her to peer deeply into everything she came across.
+The procedure of delving, helping and purchasing knowledge quenched the disparaging memory of how she had been thrown away.
+All creatures, human and animal, at some level were selfish but not obscenely selfish compared to purebloods.
 They were hateful.

 As she confirmed her perimeters on the matter for the millionth time, a tear cascaded from the corner of her eye and her heart quivered a little.
-Yuuki's wide eyes relaxed as she dissolved the hurdle of emotions inside her chest.
+Yuki's wide eyes relaxed as she dissolved the hurdle of emotions inside her chest.

 Kaname looked up in the smell of hot tears.
 She had closed her eyes and breathed evenly.